iamkartiknayak/Secure_Cipher/README.md

 # Password-Encryptor-and-Decryptor
-This program can encrypt the entered password and decrypt the same using encrypted password.
+This program can encrypt the entered password and decrypt the using encrypted password using decrypter.

 **OUTPUT :**